rgrove/sanitize/README.md

 #### :remove_contents (boolean or Array or Set)

-If set to `true`, Sanitize will remove the contents of any non-whitelisted elements in addition to the elements themselves.
+If this is `true`, Sanitize will remove the contents of any non-whitelisted elements in addition to the elements themselves.
 By default, Sanitize leaves the safe parts of an element's contents behind when the element is removed.

-If set to an array of element names, then only the contents of the specified elements (when filtered) will be removed, and the contents of all other filtered elements will be left behind.
+If this is an Array or Set of element names, then only the contents of the specified elements (when filtered) will be removed, and the contents of all other filtered elements will be left behind.

 The default value is `false`.